The Real Impact of SAP S/4HANA Migration Costs in 2026 on SAP Conversion Credits and Their Real Impact

 The enterprise can be entered with the help of proper use of credits:

-• Synchronize the timing of migration with financial optimization period.
+• Synchronize the timing of migration with the financial optimization period.

 • Realize the full potential of SAP S/4HANA migration incentives programs.